Financial Aid

 Lindsey Wilson College participates in programs and assessment services designed to evaluate student learning outcomes in general education courses and in the students' major course of study.
 Therefore, students may be required to take tests or other evaluations designed to assess educational outcomes at various points in their program of study.

-Grading Scale and Quality Points
+Undergraduate Grading Scale

 Students receive a letter grade in each course taken for credit.
 Each semester hour of credit for each letter grade carries the number of quality points indicated as follows: